jfiksel/testthat-starter/README.md

 > devtools::test()
 ```

+You can use this repository as a way to painlessly test some of your code.
+Just add your own functions and tests to the existing files, or add new files in the appropriate directories.

+View [this guide](http://r-pkgs.had.co.nz/tests.html) to testthat by [Hadley Wickham](https://github.com/hadley) for more information on how to get set up with testing in R.

 ### Practice Test Driven Development

 The caeser cipher function has a single test and only enough functionality to pass that test.